 PDF download Download Article

-The egg theory encourages empathy and connection.
-Whether or not the egg theory is literally "true," the idea behind it is a hopeful one.
+1. Whether or not the egg theory is literally "true," the idea behind it is a hopeful one.
 Weir's story fosters the idea that everyone is connected and invites us to extend empathy toward one another, which may help us understand other people and even ourselves a little better, leading to a more harmonious, united world.
 There is wisdom to be gleaned from experiencing and understanding every possible human experience—the hardships, the joys, the pleasures, and the pains.

-The theory promotes the idea that "what goes around comes around."
-As Weir himself explains in a 2015 interview with the Craftsman Founder Podcast, "I just wanted to come up with a system where it turned out life was fair after all….
-I think you'll find that most religions or…belief system ideologies all come back down to that [idea that] if you're a d*ck in life, you'll get punished in the afterlife, or…what goes around comes around, or you'll be reincarnated as a slug."[5]
+2. As Weir himself explains in a 2015 interview with the Craftsman Founder Podcast, "I just wanted to come up with a system where it turned out life was fair after all….
+I think you'll find that most religions or…belief system ideologies all come back down to that [idea that] if you're a d*ck in life, you'll get punished in the afterlife, or…what goes around comes around, or you'll be reincarnated as a slug."[15]

 • He continues: "There's a certain comfort in hoping that the universe makes everything come out fair."